arkency/posts/posts/2020-04-21-most-controversial-rules-in-arkency.md

 ## Should we elaborate?

-Do you find any of these _rules_ particularly exciting, outraging or confusing? **Let us know** via twitter or email.
+Do you find any of these _rules_ particularly exciting, outraging or confusing? **Let us know** via email or twitter (you can reply to [this tweet](https://twitter.com/arkency/status/1254784379190038534)).
 We appreciate your input.

 We'd like to keep **elaborating** on these points in coming blogposts.
 If you wanna **stay in the loop** [subscribe to our newsletter](https://arkency.com/newsletter/).
 We believe these guidelines are very valuable and we'd like our prospective clients and teammates to be aware of the way we like to work.